-Existing credit card
+Utilize an existing credit card

 If you already have a credit card, you may not need or want to open a new one.
 Use the account you have, but be careful with your credit utilization ratio, especially if you’re already in debt.

 A good rule of thumb is to use no more than 30% of your overall available credit; otherwise, your scores may decline.
 However, if it’s the only way to keep the deductible bill in good standing, it’s a sensible decision.

 Transfer the debt to a balance transfer card